constantinadrian/savour/TESTING.md

             - Testing: Pressed ```Edit``` button on a category card and change the name to an existing category

             - Result: As expected on the Manage Categories Page the Admin get a flash message that a specific category already exists

+    - Contact Page

+        - Success

+            - Expected: After the user fills the contact form and press submit if the response from emailjs is successful display the success message

+            - Result: The message is displayed as expected.

+        - Error

+            - Expected: If the user message could not send an error message will be shown to the user.

+            - Testing: Disconnected the internet, fill in the contact form, and submit it.

+            - Result: The error message is displayed as expected.

     - 401 page